glasgow2016/team-14/README.md

 What we have done:
 1. A webpage for the staff to login in, avoid other people accessing the webpage.
 2. A webpage for the staff to submit information to the system.
-3. A webpage showing the all the information of today's record.
+3. A webpage showing the all today's records.
 3. Save these data to a database.
 4. Generate tables and charts from databases.